History of rugby union matches between England and Wales

 England and Wales have played each other at rugby union since 1881.
-A total of 139 matches have been played, with England having won 67 times, Wales having won 60 times and 12 matches having been drawn.
+A total of 143 matches have been played, with England having won 70 times, Wales having won 61 times and 12 matches having been drawn.
 There is a considerable rivalry between the sides due to the proximity of the two nations and the history between them.

-Apart from their annual match, currently part of the Six Nations Championship, the teams have also met in six warm-up matches prior to the 2003, 2007, 2011 and 2019 World Cups, with England winning on four occasions and Wales two and a one-off match in May 2016, as a warm-up match prior to each country's summer tour to the Southern Hemisphere.
+Apart from their annual match, currently part of the Six Nations Championship, the teams have also met in eight warm-up matches prior to the 2003, 2007, 2011, 2019 and 2023 World Cups, with England winning on five occasions and Wales three, and a one-off match in May 2016 as a warm-up match prior to each country's summer tour to the Southern Hemisphere.